zhanghao5201/KDSM/README.md

 ## Usage

 ### Data preparation
 Please follow the [official guide](https://github.com/luminxu/Pose-for-Everything) to prepare the MP-100 dataset for training and evaluation, and organize the data structure properly.
-MP-78 will be coming soon.
+The images in the MP-78 dataset are consistent with MP100.
+To obtain the annotation files for MP78, please contact zhanghao520@stu.xjtu.edu.cn.
+Please be aware that the annotations are intended for non-commercial use only.

 ### Install
 Please first install pytorch and torchvision following official documentation [Pytorch](https://pytorch.org/get-started/previous-versions/).
 Then, run `pip install -r requirements.txt`.

 ### Training and Test
-The codes and the trained models will be available soon.
+The specific training and testing codes, as well as the trained model filescheckpoints will be available soon.

 ## Citation
 ```bibtex